A. Solomon’s apostasy.

 b.
 Nations of whom the Lord had said to the children of Israel, “You shall not intermarry with them”: God gave a general warning to all Israel to not intermarry with these nations, because surely they will turn away your hearts after their gods.
 For all Solomon’s great wisdom, he did not have the wisdom to apply this simple command to his own life.

 i.
 Solomon probably did what many of us do.
-He somehow thought that he would be the exception, that he would "get away" with this sin, despite seeing how it affected others.
+He somehow thought that he would be the exception, that he would escape the consequences of this sin, despite seeing how it affected others.
 Solomon learned - or should have learned - that he was not the exception to this rule.

 c.
 Solomon clung to these in love: At this point, Solomon wanted romance and sensual fulfillment more than he wanted the Lord.
 For all his wisdom, he was snared by the power of romantic and sensual love.
-He did not seriously consider that it is possible to be romantically and sensually attracted to people we have no business be attracted to.
+He did not seriously consider that it is possible to be romantically and sensually attracted to people we have no moral or righteous reason to be attracted to.
 Once under the power of this attraction, he clung to these in love instead of giving them up to the Lord.

 d.
 He had seven hundred wives, princesses, and three hundred concubines: This is an almost unbelievable number of marriage partners.
 His wives were considered princesses, but his concubines were legal partners without the same standing as wives.
 All said, Solomon had far more marriage partners than any man could possibly give attention to - sexual attention or other attention.